riskportal/network-tutorial/docs/2_network_input.md

 ## NetworkX Graphs

-Load directly from an in-memory `networkx.Graph`.
+Load from an in-memory `networkx.Graph`.
 Integrates seamlessly when the graph is already loaded.

-**Parameters:**
+**Additional Parameters:**

 - `network` (nx.Graph): A NetworkX graph object.
-- `compute_sphere` (bool, optional): Whether to map nodes from a 2D plane onto a 3D spherical surface using a spherical projection.
-Defaults to True.
-- `surface_depth` (float, optional): Adjusts the depth of nodes relative to the spherical surface, enhancing visualization of clustering.
-Defaults to 0.0.
-- `min_edges_per_node` (int, optional): Minimum number of edges per node.
-Values >0 prune nodes with fewer edges.
-Defaults to 0.

 **Returns:**
 `nx.Graph`: The loaded and processed network as a NetworkX graph.